 But it’s not all bad news.
 Most VoIP vulnerabilities can be eliminated with better awareness, regular education, and proactive steps your internal team can take to strengthen your defenses.

-Here are 11 best practices to consider for preventing your business from coming under attack.
+Here are 11 things to do to help prevent your business’ VoIP system from coming under attack.

 1. Choose the right VoIP provider

-- Have a plan of action if a hack does happen
+- Have a plan of action if a hack does occur

-- Have accreditations that prove they’re up-to-date on security
+- Have accreditations that prove their security is up to date

 - Share a responsible security disclose program